What Is Casual Dating?

 People who are casually dating may also be dating so casually that they are not even exclusive to each other.
 This means it is understood that they may date multiple partners while still being in a relationship with each other.
 A casual relationship is, for all intents and purposes, a "no strings attached" relationship.

 Casual Dating and College Students

 Casual dating is more common among young people, like college students.
 This is because, with the pressures that are put upon them by their schooling coupled with their younger age, college students often do not date with the intention of finding their future spouse.

-Young people, in particular, may be drawn to casual relationships because of the freedom from rules and expectations that often come with more traditional romantic relationships.
-When expectations are absent, they may feel more free to have fun and to date as many people as they want, maybe even at the same time (while remaining safe and using protection, of course).
+Young people, in particular, may be drawn to casual relationships because of the freedom from rules and expectations that often comes with more traditional romantic relationships.
+When expectations are absent, they may feel freer to have fun and to date as many people as they want, maybe even at the same time (while remaining safe and using protection, of course).

 It is not uncommon for young people to test life's boundaries and, in the process, discover who they are.
 In fact, this is often a healthy aspect of development.